MYavuzYAGIS/Automotive-Cybersecurity/wireshark.md

 window size itself cannot be larget than 65535 bytes. but there is multiplier of course called **scale factor**. which helps us to calculate the real window size.

 if we take maximum window size and the maximum scale factor, we can have 1 GB of data in the connection.

+If buffer completely fills and not processed by the client, thats a problem.

+### **Zero Window Size**

+Lets say the client advertised Receive window size is 100.
+Each time a new data is received, the advertised window size is reduced by the amount of data received. normally we expect the accumulated data to be consumed by the client side application.
+However sometimes it is not the case.

+Let's assume after a long traffic, client says ` I have 2920 bytes` left whereas server keeps pumping 1460 bytes.
+It can handle 2 more packets.

+after the second packet, the TCP receive windows size will be 0 bytes, server wants to send 1460 bytes.

+After receiving 2 packets, ther will send ` ACK - Win 0` packet. meaning there is no more place to receive.

+Then after some amount of time, it sends an `Update` indicating it opened up space.

+If this takes some time, the server can ask the client if any space is opened up.

+**What causes TCP Zero Window?**

+- slow file transfers

+- applications with spinning wheels

+- client resources are taken up by other process

+- too much browsers are open.

+- internal application issue

+- faster ingress traffic than the application can handle.

+### **How can TCP Receive Window Impact the Performance**